BioPP/testnh/examples/Life_Alignment/README.md

 ```

 The test is significant, sign of non-homogeneity.
-All simulations details are output in file TestNH_homogeneous.null.txt, and can
+All simulations details are output in file `TestNH_homogeneous.null.tsv`, and can
 be analyzed and/or plotted using R for instance.

 1.3) Compare with the full model: